Monthly bookkeeping checklist for small business

 - Protects your cash flow by keeping expenses predictable and manageable.

-- Improves financial clarity with a clear view of upcoming obligations and due dates.
+- Provides a clear view of upcoming obligations and due dates, so there are no surprises.

 4. Reconcile payroll: